SbtB protein: Ligand binding

 ScSbtB has shown to bind ATP, ADP and cAMP with dissociation constants (Kd) of 46, 19, and 11 μM respectively.
 The ring opened form of cAMP, AMP binds with much lower affinity.

 Gene

 This protein is coded by the 'SbtB' gene, also called 'CMM_2535' gene.
 Assembled in the genome of the clavibacter michiganensis specie, It is a putative serine protease gene that belongs to the PTHR10795 family, which contains 23545 species.

 It is assembled in the genome of the species Clavibacter michiganensis.
 This species is part of the family Microbacteriaceae, and has five subspecies.
 The subspecies that contains this gene in its genome is C. m. subsp. michiganensis.
 The latter is involved in bacterial wilt and canker of tomato.

-It's located in the circular chromosome of this kind of microorganisms, which contains 2984 coding genes and 3,297,891 bit/s (base pairs).
-Specifically, sbtB is located between the 2,851,656-2,855,336 bit/s and is composed by six different motifs which are shown below.
+It's located in the circular chromosome of this kind of microorganisms, which contains 2984 coding genes and 3,297,891 bps (base pairs).
+Specifically, sbtB is located between the 2,851,656-2,855,336 bps and is composed by six different motifs which are shown below.